maoberlehner/markus-oberlehner-net/content/blog/the-ultimative-flexbox-based-css-layout.md

 Things are looking good on the CSS layout front.
 Flexbox can be used in all major browsers and CSS Grid Layout is almost at a point where browser support has reached a sweet spot – for some of us it might even be feasible to build production websites using CSS Grid Layout and some form of graceful fallback.

-Until the rest of us can also switch to CSS Grid Layout for good, we have to rely solely on Flexbox to serve all of our layout needs.
-But this is not a bad thing at all, Flexbox is pretty powerful by itself already.
+Until the rest of us can finally switch to CSS Grid Layout, we have to rely solely on Flexbox to satisfy all our layout needs.
+But that's not a bad thing at all, Flexbox is pretty powerful by itself already.

-In todays article we're going to build two powerful Sass Mixins to serve all of our CSS layout needs.
+In today's article, we will create two powerful Sass Mixins to meet all our CSS layout requirements.

 ## The starting point: Flexbox grid